-4.24 A 12-month project is now underway to migrate the Uniform Planning and Building Standards system into the IDOX Cloud.
-The project will also include the upgrade of the Public Access Portal which provides an efficient and easy-to-use way for members of the public to search for and track planning applications.
+4.24 Proposals were received from CGI in April and are now under review, to migrate Uniform into the IDOX Cloud and move towards a cycle of automatic system upgrades.
+The proposal also includes the upgrade of the Public Access Portal which provides an efficient and easy-to-use way for members of the public to search for and track planning applications.